EPFL-CePro/eXamc/examc_app/static/docs/html/_sources/modules/amc/amc_app.rst.txt

 From "Data capture" tab

 #.
-Click on the "manual" button.
+Click on the "Manual" button.
-#.
-Make sure to select "Scan".
 #.
 Select the settings: empty.
 #.
 Select the first ID of your open question to be checked.
 #.
 Make sure you start checking by being on copy 1 page 1 and click the ">" button to move to the next copy where points are missing.